 The Group regularly reviews it policies and procedures to ensure they remain appropriate.
 The following policies support our approach to compliance with the Modern Slavery Act and review is mandatory for all staff.

 The Group’s Anti-Slavery and Human Trafficking Policy has been implemented across our supply chain and to staff.
 This includes training, visual awareness (digital and on site), induction package and Construction Skills Certification Scheme (CSCS) card check, and ongoing monitoring.
-Further refinement of the Policy will continue through 2022.

 The Group’s Whistleblowing Policy sets out a robust approach to reporting concerns about the existence of modern slavery in our business and supply chain and protects staff in that regard.